 Yes, those who successfully complete the course will be provided with a certificate of completion.

-Attached is the section of Article 51 from the AFT contract.
-The language indicates that the course can be used for PG&D credit, but this needs to be confirmed with the PG&D District Committee.
+The language in Article 51 from the AFT contract indicates that the course can be used for PG&D credit, but this needs to be confirmed with the PG&D District Committee.

 Zoom Trainings and Resources